Ford Fusion (Americas): Second generation (2013)

-The 2013 Fusion is available in S, SE, and Titanium trim levels.
+The 2013 Fusion was available in S, SE, and Titanium trim levels.
 Ford assembled five different powertrains for the second generation, including two hybrid variants.
-All available engines are four-cylinder offerings, dropping the previous model's 3.0L V6 as the top tier engine choice, as part of Ford's push to phase out the aging Duratec 30, as well as the Sport package's 3.5L V6 as a performance option.
+All available engines were four-cylinder, dropping the previous model's 3.0L V6 as the top tier engine choice, as part of Ford's push to phase out the aging Duratec 30, as well as the Sport package's 3.5L V6 as a performance option.
 In the 2017 update, the Sport model returned, powered by a 2.7L turbocharged V6.

 The second generation Fusion introduced several driver assistance technologies based on sensors, cameras and radar.
 Safety features include Lane Keeping System; adjust vehicle speed to changing traffic conditions through adaptive cruise control with Forward Collision Warning; active park assist paired with a backup camera; and Blind Spot Information System (BLIS) with cross-traffic alert, which consists of sensors in both rear quarter-panels that are able to detect traffic in a driver's blind spot, providing both audible and visual warnings if traffic unseen by the driver is detected.
 BLIS technology enables rear cross-traffic alert, aiding drivers backing out of parking space where visibility is obstructed.
 Other safety features include Ford Sync, second-row Inflatable Safety Belts, Auto Start-Stop, electric power-assisted steering, and Intelligent All-Wheel Drive.